NoosWare/rapp_beginner_tutorials/cpp/getting_started/cloud_call/README.md

 ctrl.make_call<rapp::cloud::available_services>(cb);
 ```

-*Note:* This call is going to block the service controller queue until it completes.
+__*Note:*__ This call is going to block the service controller queue until it completes.
-You can run multiple calls using multiple service controllers, or a batch of calls (shown below)
+You can run multiple calls using multiple service controllers, or a batch of calls.
 The reply will be:

 ```